o0morgan0o/exportSVGtoGCODE/README.md

 It is important to have the svg without any transformation or matrixes in the raw .svg so in illustrator, make :
 Dissociate , Decomposition (only background ) , Disociate ...
+Also add control points in paths can be better